genitrust/woc-reference-client/README.md

 Response notes:
 When the advertisement has not been verified by the SMS Cash Code, the funding address will not be available, and the first character of the funding address property will then start with an opening parenthesis "(".
 "0E-8" is scientific notation for the number "0".
-DEVELOPER NOTE: these scientific notation items should not be in scientific notation.
-Use Decimal notation of 0.00000000 or 0.
-Consider using raw units?
 ### POST /api/verifyAd/
 HEADER X-Coins-Api-Token Required!
 Parameters: